10 Common Knee Injuries and Diseases

 Gout sufferers will experience sudden and severe pain, warmth, redness, swelling and tenderness of the knee joint.
 They may also suffer from kidney stones or kidney failure which causes the uric acid to enter the blood stream.

 Preventing gout attacks can be achieved with weight reduction, limited alcohol consumption and adequate fluid consumption.
 Lowering uric-acid levels with medication or dietary modifications (i.e. limiting purine-rich foods and increased consumption of dairy products) can also reduce inflammation.
 When gout attacks occur, anti-inflammatory medications may be used to control the pain.
-Other medications available to gout sufferers include colchicines, which is used to reduce gout pain quickly, and allopurinal, used to prevent future attacks.
+Other medications available to gout sufferers include colchicines, which is used to reduce gout pain quickly, and other otc meds used to prevent future attacks.
 As with any medication, it is important to consult your doctor to see if the medication is right for you.
-For more information about gout, click here.

 Taking measures to protect your knees and maintain healthy joints is something everyone can do to prevent knee pain.
 Should knee injury or disease become a part of your life, understanding your condition is the first step in determining the appropriate treatment.
 Get an accurate diagnosis from your physician and discuss your options.
 Proper treatment will allow you to resume your activities faster and safer.

 Our customer service lines are open 5 days a week helping people understand our products and how they relate to soft tissue knee injuries.
 Simply call toll free 1-866-237-9608 to talk with one of our knowledgeable Product Advisors.

 Product Advisors are available 9:00 am to 5:00 pm Eastern Standard Time Monday to Friday.